Star Fleet (video game series): Star Fleet Deluxe For Android

 In March 2011, Dr. Sorensen was contacted by Kevin Fightmaster about an opportunity to port the original Star Fleet I game over to the Android platform.
-It was decided that the Star Fleet Deluxe version of the game would make for a more exciting port to the Android.
+It was decided that the Star Fleet Deluxe version of the game would be made as an Android port.
 With some redesign on the UI to incorporate the touch nature and smaller display of the mobile platform, the game was initially completed in the fall of 2013.
 After almost a year of testing and patching, the game was ready for launch on August 1, 2014.
 The game included new features such as career statistics, accomplishments and the capability to share service records among other players of the game.

-Star Fleet Board Game
+Star Fleet board game

-Advertised as "coming soon!" by Interstel in their 1988 catalogue (published 1987) but never released, this "adventure game" said to feature "exploration, space combat, planetary adventures, and much more" designed by Richard Launius and Robert Jones, Jr. was based on Star Fleet I and II.
-Much like the original Star Fleet, players start in the Academy and compete with each other to make a fixed number of promotions, points towards this being awarded based on how well you complete each mission.
+Advertised as "coming soon!" by Interstel in their 1988 catalogue (published 1987) but never released, this "adventure game" said to feature "exploration, space combat, planetary adventures, and much more" designed by Richard Launius and Robert Jones, Jr., based on Star Fleet I and II.
+Much like the original Star Fleet, players start in the Academy and compete with each other to make a fixed number of promotions, points towards this being awarded based on how well the players complete each mission.